Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 Maybe you saw it on social media.
 Heard it from a friend or relative.
 Got it in an email.
 Or have just been wondering silently to yourself.

-No matter where you heard that claim about the COVID-19 vaccines, it might be making you wary of getting vaccinated when it’s your turn.
+No matter where you heard that claim about the COVID-19 vaccines, it might be making you wary of getting vaccinated vaccinated, even though three different vaccines are now freely available, hundreds of millions of doses have been given, and everyone over 16 is eligible.

 Or maybe you’re pretty sure the scary claim is false, but you need a plain-English explanation of why.